wp-plugins/image-slider-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easy Image Slider - Create slider or image slider for posts, page or even in your sidebar just in minutes.
+Slider - Create slider or image slider for posts, page or even in your sidebar just in minutes.

 == Description ==
 = Responsive Slider Plugin =